AkuSax/FibLDM/README.md

 ## Training Pipeline

-Training is a three-step process.
-You must complete them in order.

 ### Step 1: Train the Autoencoder

 First, train the VAE on the full-resolution images.
 This script will save the best-performing model checkpoint based on validation loss.